-One of the traditional board games played in the UK is also Snakes and Ladders.
-And what games do families play?
+One of the traditional board games played in the UK is Snakes and Ladders.
+What games do families play there?

 We like to play Monopoly.

 We play that too!
-And what is the most favourite thing to do as a family during school holidays?
+And what is the thing families most like to do during school holidays?

 During school holidays, we enjoy cooking and baking, as well as seaside day trips with our family.

 What is the most traditional or famous cake in Mauritius?

 A lot of people in Mauritius would have a vegetable pie called a ‘genoise’ and also Gulab Jamun cake (see picture above), which you make by combining water, cardamom pods, flour, sugar, butter and oil.